CornilleEclecticLab/pear-SNP/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1101%2F2025.11.17.687327-blue)](https://doi.org/10.1101/2025.11.17.687327)

+## Associated Publication

+This repository contains the full analytical pipeline and custom scripts for the following study.
+The manuscript is currently under peer review.

+> Yuqi Nie, Xilong Chen, Somia Saidi, et al. (2025).
+Contrasting genomic routes to domestication in Occidental and Oriental pears. bioRxiv 2025.11.17.687327; doi: https://doi.org/10.1101/2025.11.17.687327

+**Citation**: Please cite the bioRxiv version if you use any part of this code or the associated methodology.

 ## The workflow for bioinformatic analysis used in this study (SNPs part)

 Fig S1 The workflow of the study